csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ***Special Notes***:

-All data cleaning and analysis is accomplish through the use of *SQL* in *BigQuery*.
+All data cleaning and analysis is accomplish through the use of *SQL* in *Google CLoud BigQuery (Sandbox Edition)*.
 Python is used to upload large datasets (over 10MBs), the rest are manually uploaded through the site from csv files.

 The analysis is based on the Divvy case study "'Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman ([found here]( https://artscience.blog/home/divvy-dataviz-case-study))